Green upgrades: Three financial incentives for taxpayers looking to make energy-efficient improvements

 Individual tax incentives

 Residential Energy Efficient Property (REEP) Credit.
 With this credit, homeowners can claim up to 30 percent of the cost of certain types of solar panels and water heaters, small wind energy installations, fuel cells and geothermal heat pump installations.
 Taxpayers can use this credit to offset regular tax and the alternative minimum tax.
+The credit is available for property placed in service through December 31, 2021.
 If the credit is more than the amount that taxpayers owe, they can carry the credit forward to offset taxes owed in future years, up to tax year 2021, under current law.

 In addition, even if taxpayers finance solar panels through a vendor, taxpayers can still claim the REEP credit.
 However, leasing solar panels from a vendor does not qualify for the credit.

 Nonbusiness Energy Property Credit.
-Through 2016, homeowners can claim a lifetime maximum credit of up to $500 of the costs of certain building improvements or purchasing energy-efficient heating and cooling equipment.
+Through 2017, homeowners can claim a lifetime maximum credit of up to $500 of the costs of certain building improvements or purchasing energy-efficient heating and cooling equipment. $200 of the maximum credit can be used for windows.
 Qualified energy-efficiency improvements include certain insulation materials, asphalt or metal roofs, and energy-efficient windows.
 Energy-efficient property that may qualify for the Nonbusiness Energy Property Credit includes certain heat pumps, central air conditioners, furnaces with advanced main air circulating fans, and propane, gas, or oil hot water heaters.

 State and local tax credits.
 Many states and localities offer tax benefits for energy-efficient expenditures on top of those offered at the federal level.
 For example, Colorado offers a property tax exemption for residential renewable energy equipment.
 This means that even though the qualifying equipment may have increased the value of a taxpayer’s home, the county disregards that increased value for property tax purposes.